Awards time!

 • 1x problem solving workshop

-• 2x group discussion/WOL/networking events
+• 2x community discussion/benchmarking/networking events

 • 2x 45 minute coaching calls